Michelin restaurants in Edinburgh: ultimate guide

 Distinction: Michelin recommended

 The Little Chartroom offers fine dining in Edinburgh close to the water.
 Situated in Leith, it’s a laid-back eatery showcasing locally produced ingredients.
-Make time for a drink at the bar before lunch or dinner if you can.

-Menu options include a fixed-price lunch at weekends, plus an a la carte menu for evening dining.
 Typically there are three options offered per course, all featuring well-balanced flavours and a scattering of upmarket and unusual ingredients.

 5. Number One